 Luxeon conversion - post conversion and wrap-up

 So we'll save you the tedious details of assembling everything, but below you see an Anakin Skywalker force fx lightsaber and a Luke Skywalker force fx lightsaber, both converted using a standard blue Luxeon LED (again, the it's easy to damage the electronics and/or hilt finish during the re-assembly process).
-Now the blade is removable but the lightsaber still retains all of the original sounds and functionality other than what was lost by removing the LED strand.
+Now the blade is removable but the lightsaber still retains all of the original sounds and functionality other than what was lost by removing the LED strand (the sounds don't change, just how the lights work).

 Luxeon conversion - Anakin FX post conversion